Dekin no Mogura: Anime

 An anime television series adaptation was announced on November 18, 2024.
 The series is produced by Brain's Base and directed by Hiroshi Ishiodori, with Shinzō Fujita overseeing series scripts, Yōko Tanabe designing the characters, and Tomoki Hasegawa composing the music.
-It premiered July 7, 2025, on Tokyo MX and BS11.
-The opening theme song is "Kamidanomi" (Plea to God) performed by syudou, while the ending theme song is "Kensō" ("tumult") performed by Mirin Sheeno featuring Aile The Shota.
+It aired from July 7 to September 22, 2025, on Tokyo MX and BS11.
+The opening theme song is "Kamidanomi" (Plea to God) performed by syudou, and the ending theme song is "Kensō" ("tumult") performed by Mirin Sheeno featuring Aile The Shota.
 Crunchyroll is streaming the series.
 Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.